By Kathy Wentz, RN

-With the abundance of information on COVID-19, it is hard to sift through how this virus could affect each of us personally, especially if you are pregnant or worried you might be pregnant.
-As the Nurse Manager at Her Health Women’s Center, I wanted to be sure you had accurate information.
+COVID-19 has affected us all in one way or another.
+You may have concerns about it, especially if you are pregnant or worried you might be pregnant.
+As the Nurse Manager at Her Health Women’s Center, I want to be sure you have accurate information.

 What is COVID-19 and how is it spread?

 COVID-19 stands for Coronavirus Disease 2019 and is part of a family of viruses that causes respiratory symptoms which may range from a mild cold to severe disease.
-A novel or new strain of the virus emerged for the first time in humans in Wuhan City, China in December 2019.
-It has now reached pandemic proportions.
-Pandemic means it is a worldwide outbreak.
-It typically spreads through droplets (when someone who is ill coughs or sneezes) and from contaminated surfaces.
+A new strain of the virus emerged for the first time in humans in Wuhan City, China in December 2019.
+It has now reached worldwide proportions.
+It typically spreads from person to person contact.

 Am I more likely to get COVID-19 because I am pregnant?

-We don’t know yet.
-However, studies do show that pregnant women may be more susceptible to other viral respiratory diseases like influenza or SARS, so make sure you take action to avoid getting sick.
-If you suspect you have symptoms of COVID-19, (cough, shortness of breath, fever, muscle aches) please contact your doctor.
+Studies do show that pregnant women may be more likely to be sicker with viral respiratory diseases, including Covid-19, so make sure you take action to avoid getting sick.

 - Don’t touch your face, eyes, mouth, nose.

 - Social distancing – The best way to protect yourself is to physically distance yourself.
 This doesn’t mean you have to avoid social interaction.
 Use your phone and reach out to others, but avoid crowds.

 - Avoid being around sick people or those who have tested positive for Covid-19 in the last 2 weeks.